GooseInnaJar/schedule_solver/README.md

 **Trade-offs:**

 - This implementationg of the university scheduling problem is simplified and is mainly intended to presented as a proof of concept.
 - The ILP approach guarantees an optimal solution for the given objective function, whereas heuristic methods (like a greedy algorithm) would be faster but provide no guarantee of optimality.
-I chose optimality for this project's scope.
 - The ILP approach involves a greater number of dependencies and involves some additional effort in setting up.
 However, `good_lp`, `HiGHS_sys`, and `HiGHS` are all well-documented and maintained, reducing the amount of effort that need be expended for future software maintenance.
 - The /solve endpoint is stateless, which simplifies the design but means that large problems must be solved synchronously.